 Promoting British Values at Pendeen

-In November 2014, the Department for Education published guidance on promoting British values in school to ensure young people leave school prepared for life in modern Britain.
+The Department for Education published guidance on promoting British values in school to ensure young people leave school prepared for life in modern Britain.
 The DfE states that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”